Skip to content

 Trade Copier Lot Sizing: The Five Modes and How to Choose

-Fixed lot, lot multiplier, balance %, equity %, fixed risk % — five different ways a trade copier can size positions across follower accounts.
-The wrong mode turns a winning strategy into inconsistent results.
+Fixed lot, lot multiplier, balance %, equity %, fixed risk % — five ways a trade copier can size positions across follower accounts.
+Each one translates the master's lot size differently, and the mode you pick sets the risk on every account.

 9 min read